Provable Affine Identifiability of Nonlinear CCA under Latent Distributional Priors: Abstract

 \section{Abstract}

-In this work, we establish conditions under which nonlinear CCA recovers the ground-truth latent factors up to an orthogonal transform after whitening.
-Building on the classical result that linear mappings maximize canonical correlations under Gaussian priors, we prove affine identifiability for a broad class of latent distributions in the population setting.
-Central to our proof is a reparameterization result that transports the analysis from observation space to source space, where identifiability becomes tractable.
-We further show that whitening is essential for ensuring boundedness and well-conditioning, thereby underpinning identifiability.
-Beyond the population setting, we prove that ridge-regularized empirical CCA converges to its population counterpart, transferring these guarantees to the finite-sample regime.
-Experiments on a controlled synthetic dataset and a rendered image dataset validate our theory and demonstrate the necessity of its assumptions through systematic ablations.
+In this work, we establish the sufficient conditions under which nonlinear Canonical Correlation Analysis (CCA) recovers ground-truth latent factors up to an affine transformation.
+By transporting the analysis from the observation space to the source space, we extend classical statistical results on orthogonal polynomial expansions of bivariate distributions to representation learning, proving affine identifiability under specific distributional priors.
+We formally demonstrate that whitening is strictly necessary to ensure the boundedness and well-conditioning of the learned mappings.
+Furthermore, we bridge the gap between theory and practice by proving that ridge-regularized empirical CCA converges to its population counterpart in the finite-sample regime.
+Finally, our findings provide a rigorous theoretical foundation explaining the empirical success of recent correlation-based non-contrastive learning methods.
+Experiments on synthetic and rendered image datasets, alongside systematic ablations, validate the predicted recovery behavior and illustrate the failure modes that arise when the assumptions are violated.

-\section{Introduction}

-Disentangling latent factors with coordinates aligned to explanatory variables from raw sensory data is a central challenge in self-supervised learning.
-This line of work traces back to blind source separation in signal processing, exemplified by the cocktail party problem and formalized as independent component analysis (ICA) \citep{comon1994independent, hyvarinen2000independent, hyvarinen2019nonlinear}.
-A key objective is to obtain identifiable representations that improve interpretability, controllability, fairness, and sample-efficiency in downstream learning tasks \citep{bengio2013representation, higgins2017beta, locatello2019challenging, locatello2020sober}.
-Such representations are broadly relevant across domains, from control \citep{scholkopf2021toward}, causal inference \citep{shen2022weakly} to scientific discovery \citep{trapnell2014dynamics, brehmer2022weakly} and communication systems \citep{ristaniemi1999independent, donoho2006compressed}.
+\section{INTRODUCTION}